razacodespython/LevelUp/merkle-tree/Level-3/Assignment/Assignment.md

 # Level 3 - Testing the Merkle Proof Verification

 Welcome to Level 3 of your Smart Contract Development journey!
 In this level, you'll put your Merkle proof verification function to the test.
-Your task is to implement a test case in the TestMerkleProof contract that verifies the 3rd leaf node using the provided proof, root, leaf, and index.
+Your task is to implement a test case in the TestMerkleProof contract to verify the Merkle proof using the provided proof, root, leaf, and index.
 Ready to ensure the correctness of your Merkle proof verification function?
 Let's dive in!

 ## Objective

-Your objective in Level 3 is to test the Merkle proof verification function using the TestMerkleProof contract.
-By implementing a test case that verifies the 3rd leaf node, you'll ensure that your verification function returns `true` for this specific scenario.

-## Task

-Your task in Level 3 is to implement a test case in the TestMerkleProof contract that verifies the 3rd leaf node using the provided proof, root, leaf, and index.
+Your objective in Level 3 is to implement a test case in the TestMerkleProof contract that verifies the Merkle proof using the provided proof, root, leaf, and index.
 Here's a breakdown of what you need to do:

-- **Test Case Implementation**: Write a test case in the TestMerkleProof contract that verifies the 3rd leaf node using the provided proof, root, leaf, and index.
+- **Test Case Implementation**: Write a test case in the TestMerkleProof contract that verifies the Merkle proof using the provided proof, root, leaf, and index.
 - **Verification Function Call**: Call the `verify` function with the provided proof, root, leaf, and index parameters.
 - **Expected Outcome**: Ensure that the verification function returns `true` for this test case.